 Buffalo Prep also offers a series of READI workshops to the community that is designed to encourage a deeper examination of climate and policies that will provide opportunities for all voices to be involved in meaningful discussion and action planning.
 We invite you to attend any or all of the following virtual presentations depending on your interests.
 The modules offered are designed to build off of one another.
 If you participate in all six modules, you will receive a Prep Equity Academy certificate of completion.

-READI 1 Sessions
+READI 1 Session Examples

 A,B,Cs of DEI: This module will discuss foundational concepts of diversity, equity, and inclusion such as the difference between equity and equality and why we should strive for inclusion and not simply diversity.
 This module is useful for anyone who is just beginning their exploration of DEI issues.